bm-github/SocialOSINTLM/README.md

     *   **Mastodon:** Full handles in `user@instance.domain` format.
 If instance is missing, it may prompt to use the instance from `MASTODON_API_BASE_URL`.
 3. Once platforms/users are selected, you enter an analysis loop for that session.
 Enter your analysis queries (e.g., "analyze recent activity patterns", "Identify key interests", "Assess communication style").
 4.  **Commands within the analysis loop:**
-    *   `refresh`: Clears the cache for the current users/platforms and fetches fresh data.
+    *   `refresh`: Clears the cache for the current users/platforms and fetches fresh data. **Note: This command is disabled in offline mode (`--offline`).**
     *   `help`: Displays available commands.
     *   `exit`: Exits the current analysis session and returns to the platform selection menu.
     *   Press `Ctrl+C` to potentially exit the program (will prompt for confirmation).
+5.  **Offline Mode Behavior:** In offline mode, the tool will only load data from the local cache (`data/cache/`).
+If no cache exists for a requested user/platform, analysis for that target will be skipped (a warning will be shown).
+No new data is fetched from social platforms, and *no new media is downloaded or analyzed*.

 ### Programmatic Mode (via Stdin)
 Provide input as a JSON object via standard input using the `--stdin` flag.
 This is useful for scripting or batch processing.